SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

     ![Image](../figures/docker_output.PNG){width="800" }
     </figure>

+    ??? warning "Docker images and space"

+        Docker images can take up a lot of space on your computer.
+Especially, the docker images we are trying to build because Pytorch is huge dependency.
+If you are running low on space, you can try to

+        ```bash
+        docker system prune
+        ```

+        alternatively you can manually delete images using `docker rmi {image_name}:{image_tag}`.

 14. Try running `docker images` and confirm that you get output similar to the one above.
 If you succeeds with this, then try running the docker image